Evolution of the sensory system in mosquitoes

 Mosquitoes perceive their environment combining multimodal cues including vision, hearing, smelling, chemosensation, thermosensation and CO2 sensation.
 As some female mosquitoes require blood-meal to get the needed energy for oviposition, most research on host-seeking behaviour focuses on a single species with male vs. female differences.

-In this project we particularly focussed on vision evolution, combining phylogenomics, bulk RNA-seq in the eye of Anopheles gambiae, Toxorhynchites brevipalpis and Aedes aegypti, miscroscopy (HCR) and single-cell RNA-seq on the head of Anopheles gambiae and Aedes aegypti.
+In this project we particularly focussed on vision evolution, combining phylogenomics, bulk RNA-seq in the eye of Anopheles gambiae, Toxorhynchites brevipalpis and Aedes aegypti, miscroscopy (HCR) and single-cell RNA-seq on the head of Anopheles gambiae (Devilliers et al., 2025) and Aedes aegypti (Goldman et al., 2025).

 References